 Field blank - A sample of analyte-free water and acid, if required, that is exposed to ambient environmental conditions at the sampling site and to transportation and storage conditions.
 Field blanks check for contamination from the sampling equipment, added reagents or acids, and from the environment.
-Field blanks are currently collected for E. coli. and total coliform and must be collected at a rate of 10% of the total number of samples.
+Field blanks are currently collected for E. coli. and total coliform and must be collected at a rate of 10% of the total number of samples; to ensure quality control for the distribution of field blanks the SWQB requires one (1) field blank be collected per ten (10) environmental samples.

 Trip blank - A blank prepared with analyte-free water and acid that is made at the analytical facility, sealed, transported and analyzed with environmental samples.
 Trip blanks are not exposed directly to ambient environmental conditions at the sampling site.
 Trip blanks are transported to the lab in the same manner as environmental samples.
-The purpose of a trip blanks is to assess the potential for intransit contamination of samples.
+The purpose of a trip blank is to assess the potential for intransit contamination of samples.
 Trip blanks are currently run only for VOCs at a frequency of 1 per sample run.